 Unless the property is vacant at the time of sale, the successful bidder shall be responsible for the process and expenses of removing occupants and contents from the property in a manner according to law.

 The proceeds of the sale shall be distributed in the following manner to the extent that funds are received from the sale.
-First, all taxes, interest, and costs under the tax lien process shall be paid TO THE Town, including all costs incident to the sale of the property.
-Second, all outstanding sewer rates, assessments or other lawful charges incurred by the Freeport Sewer District in providing services to the property shall be paid.
-Third, any balance shall be placed in a Town reserve account for future capital expenditures.
+First, all taxes, interest, and costs under the tax lien process shall be paid in accordance with State of Maine law with the Town and public utilities (water and sewer) retaining the maximum funds allowed.
+Any balance remaining after repayment of taxes, interest, penalties, and user fees shall be placed in a Town reserve account for future capital expenditures.

 Rules and Qualifications for Repurchase by Prior Owners

-Property which, at the time of foreclosure of the tax lien mortgage, was used as an owner-occupied primary or seasonal residence may be repurchased by the person or persons who owned the property immediately prior to the foreclosure (the Prior Owners) or by a person or persons who have acquired an interest in the property as a result of the death of the Prior Owner ("Successors"), for a repurchase price equal to three (3) times the sum of outstanding real estate taxes, interest and fees due as of the date of repurchase.
+Property which, at the time of foreclosure of the municipal tax lien , was used as an owner-occupied primary or seasonal residence may be repurchased by the person or persons who owned the property immediately prior to the foreclosure (the Prior Owners) or by a person or persons who have acquired an interest in the property as a result of the death of the Prior Owner ("Successors"), for a repurchase price equal to the sum of outstanding real estate taxes, interest, and all costs incurred by the Town related to the tax collection and foreclosure proceess due as of the date of repurchase.

-To qualify for such repurchase, the Prior Owners or Successors must meet the following qualifications:

-A tax lien other than the lien which resulted in foreclosure cannot have previously matured on the property; and

-The Municipal Facilities Committee must determine that foreclosure of the tax lien mortgage is directly attributable to a significant hardship experienced by the prior Owners.
-The Prior Owners or Successors shall have the burden of proving significant hardship.
-The Municipal Facilities Committee may require the applicant to provide documentation such as medical, financial, household expenses and other records as deemed appropriate.
-Examples of hardship might include loss of employment, death in the family and serious medical problems.
-The confidentiality of medical and financial records shall be protected as authorized by State Law.

-The Prior Owners or Successors shall have thirty (30) days to make a hardship application once a notice of mature lien has been received.

-Should the Town Council approve a hardship application, the applicant shall have sixty (60) days from the decision to pay the sum of back taxes and interest and fees in full.

-If hardship cannot be proven, a sale can be negotiated at the Town's assessed value or 70% of true market value, whichever is greater, as determined by the Town Assessor.

-The Town Council may negotiate a repurchase on other terms if the Council determines that extraordinary circumstances exist that inhibit the Town's ability to sell the property to persons other than the Prior Owners or Successors.
+The Town Council reserves the right to negotiate a repurchase on any terms it deems to be in the best interest of the Town.

 Article 7.
 Management of Personal Property